kzelli/intdes/yes.md

                                                         von  d  i  k  hier niet
     Example 4, conversation between me and s1767844

 The possibility of interruptions is a similarity to spoken interaction.
 It depends on the type of interface what kind of overlapping is possible.
 In interface 1, the users share the same line.
 An interruption in that interface will cause that the conversation is hard to read and follow, since the words by both users will be mixed together.
-You can see this effect looking at group B, where this interface got activated in the end.
+(You can see this effect looking at group B, where this interface got activated in the end:)

         b   i g wow      wtf
         arr oga n t   oh god